cap-js/docs/node.js/cds-i18n.md

 ## Introduction

-The `cds.i18n` module supports internationalization features.
-In CAP these are used automatically behind the scenes for both, localisation of UIs, i.e. labels or headers, as well as localised error messages returned in responses to requests from UIs.
-In addition, you can use these features in your application-specific custom code.
+The `cds.i18n` module supports internationalization.
+In CAP it used automatically behind the scenes for both, [localisation of UIs](#localized-fiori-uis), i.e. labels or headers, as well as localised [runtime error messages](#localized-messages).
+In addition, you can [use it directly](#direct-usage) in your application-specific custom code.

 There are two standard i18n bundles available through these static properties:

 - [`cds.i18n.labels`](#labels) are used for generating localised UIs.
 - [`cds.i18n.messages`](#messages) are used for error messages generated at runtime.

 ### Localized (Fiori) UIs